chaitanya046/chaitanya046.github.io/_pages/about.md

 ---

 Hi There,
-My name is Chaitanya Uttarwar, people often call me Chitti.
-Known as Java Stack developer with over 2 years of experience.
+My name is Chaitanya Uttarwar, people often call me Chitti.\n I am a Java tech stack developer with over 2 years of experience. \n I was working with a multinational company back in India.
+Where I contributed, managed and tested a web app.\n My area of expertise are: \n
+  *SpringBoot
+  *Amazon AWS
+  *RESTful APIs
+  *SOAP